cosbey/linux-admin/System Configuration/Managing Files with Linux Commands/README.md

 ## Lab Objective:

-In this lab activity, you’ll use Linux commands to modify a directory structure and the files it contains.
+In this lab activity I used Linux commands to modify a directory structure and the files it contains.

-You’ll also use the nano text editor to add text to a file.
+Also, I utilized the nano text editor to add text to a file.

-You previously learned that directories help you organize subdirectories and files in Linux.
 As a security analyst, creating, removing, and editing directories and files are core tasks you’ll need to perform to help you to manage data.
+This lab was performed in an virtual environment with installed content.
+However, reviewing the lab notes can help other administrators learne how to manage files from the CLI and in Linux altogether.

 ## Lab Purpose: